-The first step in the calibration procedure is to measure the temperature errors (including sign) at the two chosen calibration temperatures.
-First set the bath to the lower set-point, $t_L$ .
+The first step in the calibration procedure is to measure the temperature errors (including sign) at the two calibration temperatures.
+First set the bath to the lower set-point, t_L .
 Wait for the bath to reach the set-point and allow 15 minutes to stabilize at that temperature.
-Check the bath stability with a thermometer.
-When both the bath and the thermometer have stabilized, measure the bath temperature with the thermometer and compute the temperature error, the actual bath temperature minus the set-point temperature, $err_L$ .
-If the bath is set for a lower set-point of $t_L$ =50°C and the bath reaches a measured temperature of 49.7°C, then the error is -0.3°C.
+Check the bath stability with the thermometer.
+When both the bath and the thermometer have stabilized, measure the actual bath temperature and compute the temperature error, err_L (the actual bath temperature minus the set-point temperature).
+For example, set the bath to 0°C. The bath reaches a measured temperature of -0.3°C giving an error of -0.3°C.

-Next, set the bath for the upper set-point, $t_H$ and after stabilizing measure the bath temperature and compute the error, $err_H$ .
-For our example the bath was set for 150°C and the thermometer measured 150.1°C giving an error of +0.1°C.
+Next, set the bath for the upper set-point, t_H , and after stabilizing, measure the bath temperature and compute the error err_H.
+For example, set the bath to 100° C, the thermometer measures 100.1° C giving an error of $+0.1^{\circ}$ C.